freeCodeCamp/chinese/chinese/articles/what-can-you-do-with-python-the-3-main-applications.md

 By the way, Python is not the only good choice for writing backend / server-side code.
 There are many other popular choices, including Node.js, which is based on JavaScript.

 ### Liked this article?
-Then, you might also like my YouTube channel.
+Then, you might also like my YouTube channel

 I have a programming education YouTube channel called [CS Dojo][13] with 440,000+ subscribers, where I produce more content like this article.

 For example, you might like these videos:

-#### Anyway, thanks a lot for reading my article!
+#### Anyway, thanks a lot for reading my article

 [1]: https://www.codementor.io/garethdwyer/flask-vs-django-why-flask-might-be-better-4xs7mdf8v
 [2]: https://stackoverflow.com/questions/1279613/what-is-an-orm-and-where-can-i-learn-more-about-it